rupeshtiwari/rupeshtiwari.github.io/_posts/2021-11-13-azure-monitor-and-application-insights-introduction.md

 - Please subscribe to **[All-Access Membership ELITE plan](https://www.fullstackmaster.net/elite)** to get everything from PRO plan.
 Additionally, you will get access to monthly **live Q&A video call** with `Rupesh` and you can ask **_doubts/questions_** and get more help, tips and tricks.

 {: .notice--warning}
-Your future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.
+Your bright future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.

 <div class="notice--success">
 <strong>💖 Say 👋 to me!</strong>